-a.
-Mission Statement
+6.1.1 Mission Statement

-The mission of the Library Services and Learning Resources Centre is to provide knowledge resources, services, and discovery tools to meet the academic and research needs of the University.
+The mission of the Library Services and Learning Resources Centre is to provide resources, services, and information discovery tools to meet the academic and research needs of the University.
 The University Library provides state-of-the-art facilities and infrastructure for greater student interaction and learning.
 In addition to traditional library services, it offers a wide range of high-quality online services to students and staff.
+The collaborative learning is at the core of the Library by providing the latest touchscreen panels and computer workstations.
+It provides access to several electronic databases which can be searched simultaneously through a federated search tool.
+The Library's website is the one-stop source for a wide range of digital resources and services to meet the growing academic and research needs at BUID.
+Users can access the Library on and off-campus.
+The OCLC WorldCat platform is integrated with Google Scholar, providing the convenience of finding resources along with thousands of other libraries.
+The website has been redesigned to provide the required information conveniently and seamlessly.

-b.
-Collection Management
+6.1.2 Collection Management